mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 <p class="description">This guide explains why and how to migrate from Material UI v5 to v6.</p>

+## Why you should migrate

+### React Server Component support

+Material UI v6 introduces Pigment CSS, a zero-runtime CSS-in-JS styling engine to replace Emotion and styled-components as a more future-proof solution for writing styles.
+With Pigment CSS, styles are extracted at build time rather than runtime, avoiding client-side recalcuations and unlocking React Server Component (RSC) compatibility.
+This also leads to significant reductions in bundle sizes for Material UI apps.

+**In v6, Pigment CSS migration is opt-in.**
+Future major versions of Material UI will likely use Pigment CSS as the default styling solution.
+We highly recommend migrating your Material UI app to Pigment CSS while upgrading to v6.

+### Quality-of-life improvements

+Material UI v6 includes several other quality-of-life improvements regarding styling:

+- The `CssVarsProvider` API is now stable.
+That enables you to rely on CSS variables, allowing for more intricate and performant customization possibilities, along with improved overall developer experience.
+- Support for container queries within the theme.
+- A new theme utility for adding styles to specific color modes.

+## Breaking changes

+Namely, browser support updates, a Node.js version bump, and the removal of the UMD bundle.
+These updates reduced the Material UI package size by 2.5MB, 25% of the total size, and can be, for the most part, migrated automatically via codemods.

 ## Start using the beta release

 In your `package.json` file, change the package version from `latest` to `next`.